dotnet/training-tutorials/content/csharp/getting-started/logical-expressions.md

 ```

 ### Tip {.tip .newLanguage}
-> Be careful with parentheses in logical expression - it's easy to forget to close one.
+> Be careful with parentheses in logical expressions - it's easy to forget to close one.
 It can be a good practice, especially when you're getting started, to type all of the pairs of parentheses first, and then fill in the values and expressions.

 ### Flags